HPond1458/cse15l---lab-reports/labreport3.md

 (END)
 ```
 Pressing down arrow one more time exited the `less` terminal without pressing `q`.
+This saves some effort and time.

 Example 2:
 `less -e technical/plos/pmed.0020226.txt`